A headline, a price, an opening time: your clients fix it right on the live page, and the design stays exactly as you built it.

 You built a beautiful site.
-Then the client wants to change a price, swap headlines, or fix A.I. hallucinations, and either they avoid the WordPress dashboard entirely, or they wade in and break the layout.
+Then the client wants to change a price, update a date, swap headlines, or fix A.I. hallucinations, and either they won't go near the dashboard and email you to do it, or they wade in and break the layout.
 Either way, it lands on your desk.

 Page builders and the WP admin are a maze for non-technical clients.
 So they don't touch it, and the content goes stale.